Microsoft launches Project Bonsai, an AI development platform for industrial systems

 It’s more challenging than it might sound, because any ball-balancing system must be able to generalize — that is, construct a robust control law on the basis of training data.
 Achieving good generalization requires generating a sufficiently rich set of inputs during the training phase.
 Failing to generate a diversity of inputs will result in poor performance.

 Why build a kit around this problem as opposed to another?
 According to Hammond, the Project Moab team wanted to pick a device engineers and developers could use to learn the steps they’d have to accomplish if they were to build an autonomous system.
 With Moab, developers have to employ simulators to model physical systems and incorporate those into a training regime.
-As for engineers, many of whom are likely familiar with classical solutions to the ball balancing problem, they have to learn to solve it with AI.
+As for engineers, many of whom are likely familiar with classical solutions to the ball-balancing problem, they have to learn to solve it with AI.

 “We’re giving people more tools in their tool chest that they can use to expand the spectrum of problems they can solve,” said Hammond.
 “You can very quickly take it into areas where doing it in traditional ways would not be easy, such as balancing an egg instead.
 The point of the Project Moab system is to provide that playground where engineers tackling various problems can learn how to use the tooling and simulation models.
 Once they understand the concepts, they can apply it to their novel use case.”

 Project Moab’s tutorials delve into more than balancing balls.
 Moab can be taught to catch balls thrown toward it after they bounce on a table, and to rebalance balls disturbed after an object like a pencil pokes at them.
-It can also learn to balance objects while ensuring those objects don’t come into contact with obstacles placed on the plate, sort of like a self-contained game of labryinth.
+It can also learn to balance objects while ensuring they don’t come into contact with obstacles placed on the plate, sort of like a self-contained game of labyrinth.

 Most of Moab’s components — including the plate and arm-controlling actuators — are interchangeable.
 Developers can install more powerful actuators to have Moab throw things as well as catch them, for instance.
 And with the software development kit, other simulation products and custom simulations can be used to train Moab to accomplish more challenging tasks.